-Most lecturers will arrange small group tutorials or 'supervisions' for their courses, but students are encouraged to take advantage of the supervision system more generally.
+Some lecturers will arrange small group tutorials or 'supervisions' for their MASt courses, but students are encouraged to take advantage of the supervision system more generally and to arrange supervisions for themselves as needed.
 Feel free to approach lecturers for additional sessions or the names of alternative supervisors.
 You should aim to have at least two supervisions per option course.
+Supervisions are a good setting to ask for potential essay titles, and ask for feedback on your essays.